jamesstaub/euclip/theory-of-operation.md

 Unlike standard sliders, or number boxes, the `multislider` Track Control type allows you to program different values for each step of the given Track's step sequencer. `multislider` Track Controls are the easiest way to modulate and warp audio parameters without writing any code.

 #### Track Controls and Scripts
-The **Modulate** Script is responsible for applying the value of your Track Controls to your Audio Nodes.
+The **Play** Script is responsible for applying the value of your Track Controls to your Audio Nodes.
 You can take advantage of this to write code to maipulate the Track Control values before they get applied.
 For example, say you have a `lowpass` filter on your track and the `frequency` Track Control is a `slider`.
-You can write a bit of code in your **modulate** script to slightly randomize the slider value on each step of the sequencer.
+You can write a bit of code in your **play** script to slightly randomize the slider value on each step of the sequencer.

 ```
 // TODO: verify +update this example once fully implemented